Tyrrrz/CliWrap/Readme.md

 }
 ```

+> [!NOTE]
+> When the command is canceled, `ExecuteAsync()` will only complete after the kill signal has been fully settled by the operating system and the underlying process has exited.

 Besides outright killing the process, you can also request cancellation in a more graceful way by sending an interrupt signal.
 To do that, pass an additional cancellation token to `ExecuteAsync()` that corresponds to that request: